-As part of our effort to maintain a safe and healthy environment during the ongoing COVID-19 pandemic, we believe that hosting a virtual meeting is the best way to protect the health of our directors, management team, and stockholders who wish to attend the Annual Meeting.
+As part of our effort to maintain a safe and healthy environment during the COVID-19 pandemic, we began utilizing the virtual meeting format.
+In addition to supporting the health and well-being of our stockholders, employees, directors and their families, we believe a virtual meeting provides a safe and consistent stockholder and employee experience, regardless of their location.
 Hosting the annual meeting virtually will also allow for increased and broader stockholder attendance and participation.
 We believe that we are observing best practices for virtual shareholder meetings, including by providing a support line for technical assistance and addressing as many stockholder questions as time allows.